Imaparadox/Portfolio-SMM/README.md

 ![ScreenShot](assets/images/PortfolioSMM-full-page.png "ScreenShot")

 ## Notes
 Everything loaded correctly, and there are no indications of bugs from what I observed.
+Extremely difficult to add media queries smaller than my current max-width resolution of 575px.

 ## Acknowledgments for advice and assistance:
 Reuben Genkin